promiseepelle1999/promiseepelle1999/README.md

-- 👋 Hi, I’m @promiseepelle1999
+- 👋 Hi, I’m @Promise Sokie
-- 👀 I’m interested in Web Development and Graphic Design.
+- 👀 I’ve started my journey in DevOps.
-- 🌱 I’m currently learning HTML5 and CSS.
+- 🌱
 - 💞️ I’m looking to collaborate on Web Design and Launching.
 - 📫 How to reach me soproepelle@yahoo.com or soproepellepromise@gmail.com